 Acting like mood-elevating antidepressants, steroids cause abusers to suffer “estrogen rebound” when they abstain from using steroids.
 This happens because estrogen isn’t released when users are taking steroids during a “cycle.”
 Upon cessation of the steroid cycle, estrogen release resumes, only in huge amounts.
 Excess estrogen is known to cause severe depression, fatigue and anxiety in people addicted to steroids.
 Brain wave scans have also shown that both injectable and oral steroid use alters brain wave activity the same way antidepressants and stimulants affect brain waves.

-Not sure if you’re struggling with a steroid addiction?
 Click the button below to take our free Addiction Test.

 When prescribed by doctors for a testosterone deficiency or illness, dosage is generally 50-100 milligrams weekly and meant for short-term use only.
 Steroid addicts may begin at a therapeutic dosage but will quickly increase dosing amounts to as much as 1000+ milligrams per week.
 In addition, steroid abusers often “stack” or combine anabolic steroids with other muscle- or strength-enhancing drugs.